Astera-Finance/astera/tests/echidna/README.md

 520. ❌ If all debt is repaid, all aToken holders should be able to claim their collateral.
 521. ❌ If all users withdraw their liquidity, there must not be aTokens supply left.
 522. ✅ Integrity of Deposit Cap - aToken supply should never exceed the cap.
-523. ❌ `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
+523. ❌ (L-04) `UserConfigurationMap` integrity: If a user has a given aToken then `isUsingAsCollateralOrBorrowing` and `isUsingAsCollateral` should return true.
 524. ✅ `UserConfigurationMap` integrity: If a user has a given debtToken then `isUsingAsCollateralOrBorrowing`, `isBorrowing` and `isBorrowingAny` should return true.
 525. 🚧 If flow reached the maximum, Minipools must not be able to borrow more.
 526. 🚧 Minipool flow borrow integrity: debt from the Lendingpool should never be greater than the collateral owned by Minipools.
 527. 🚧 If a minipool is flow borrowing, for a given reserve, the Lendingpool interest rate must always be lower than the minipool interest rate.
+528. 🚧 The remainder of the flow borrowing should be sent to the Cod3x treasury if all conditions are met.

 ### AToken6909